jvachier/Personality-classification/README.md

 - 📧 **Direct Contact**: Contact the maintainer through GitHub
 - 💬 **Discussions**: Use GitHub Discussions for general questions

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
+The contributions are welcome!
 Please follow these guidelines:

 ### Development Setup